Galatians 5:22-26 · Galatians · Updated April 25, 2026

 Summary

-This passage from Galatians is part of a letter written by Paul to the early Christian communities in Galatia.
-It addresses how believers should live by highlighting the qualities that come from living in accordance with the Holy Spirit.
-The passage opens with Paul listing the positive attributes he calls the "fruit of the Spirit," which are traits that should be evident in the lives of those who follow Christ.
-This section is important because it contrasts the behaviors and attitudes that Paul believes should characterize Christians with those that should not.
+Paul's passage from Galatians is part of a letter to the early Christian communities in Galatia.
+It addresses how believers should live by detailing the qualities that come from living in accordance with the Holy Spirit.
+Paul lists the positive attributes he calls the "Fruit of the Spirit," which are traits that should be evident in the lives of those who follow Christ.
+This section contrasts the behaviors and attitudes that Paul believes should characterize Christians with those that should not.

 Chiastic structure